rileym/AfricaSoil/README.md

 ####Overview of competition:

- The goal of the competition was to predict five (real valued) characteristics of a soil sample from that sample's infrared spectroscopy measurements.
+ The goal of the competition was to predict five (real valued) characteristics of a soil sample from that sample's IR spectroscopy measurements.
 In simplified terms, the competition is five separate (or at least I chose too treat each response separately) regression problems.

-####Observations about the dataset:
+####The predictor variables:

- * The data is high dimensional
+ * The features are split between spectral data (the large majority of the features) and background data (about location, soil depth, etc.)
- * It is split between spectral data and background data (about location, soil depth, etc.)
+ * The spectral data is high dimensional
- * The spectral data is functional data, and so lots of autocorrelation
+ * The spectral data is functional data, and therefore there's lots of autocorrelation

 ####What I tried: